2021 Review: United Explorer Card – A Great Option for United Flights?

 - Purchases from United, like a United Club membership, in-flight WiFi, or the TSA PreCheck application fee

 - Hotel bookings, car rentals, and cruise fares

 We recommend using your miles for United flights in most cases, looking for Saver Award and Everyday Award routes in particular.
 This will usually give you the best value for your miles, although you may occasionally find a great deal elsewhere.

 Next, we’ll go over an airline ticket redemption example, showing how you can get an excellent value for your miles.
-Then we’ll discuss the MileagePlus experiences, because this is a unique service that can provide exclusive access to certain events, some of which look pretty interesting.
-However, most people will get the best value from basic award flight redemptions.

 United Flight Ticket Redemption